PaperMC/docs/docs/paper/dev/event-api/event-listeners.md

 # Event Listeners

 Events are an efficient way to listen for specific actions that happen in the game.
 They can be called by the server, or by plugins.
-These are called by the server when something happens, such as a player joining the server, or a block being broken.
+These are called by the server or plugins when something happens, such as a player joining the server, or a block being broken.
-They can be called by plugins.
-This allows for the addition of custom events, such as a player completing a quest.
+Plugins are able to call custom events, such as a player completing a quest, for other plugins to listen for.

 ## Your listener class